Should I drop 1 Year for JEE Main 2026? Check Study Plan for Repeaters

 Appeared in JEE Main all sessions and haven't scored that well?

-Candidates should try for a good performance in thier under graduation such that they stand a better chance of placements and higher education.
+There is also the option of applying for the JEE Main exam alongside the B.Tech first year and join a top college.
+Candidates should try for a good performance in their under graduation such that they stand a better chance of placements and higher education.
 Here are some colleges and universities that consider JEE Main scores.

 Amrita University B.Tech 2026